 Similar to in-person office hours, virtual office hours support student learning through one-on-one interactions between students and instructors or TAs.
 They are an online means of addressing – in real time – student questions about course material and assignments.
 Research on student learning suggests that “Frequent student-faculty contact in and out of classes is the most important factor in student motivation and involvement” (Chickering & Gamson, 1986, p.
 3).

 What LEARN tools can I use for my virtual office hours?

-Virtual office hours can be facilitated through two centrally-supported video conferencing platforms: Virtual Classroom (Bongo), which can be accessed in LEARN; and WebEx Meetings.
-These two platforms support communication by audio, video, and text, as well as a white board for drawing diagrams or mathematical symbols.
+Virtual office hours can be facilitated through three centrally-supported video conferencing platforms and another non-video conferencing platform: Virtual Classroom (Bongo), which can be accessed in LEARN; WebEx Meetings, MS Teams and Piazza.
+These four platforms support communication by audio, video, and text, as well as a white board for drawing diagrams or mathematical symbols.
 To help you select a platform for online office hours, we’ve outlined the following options.